 The main reason to use page jump links is that it shows your viewer that you value their time.
 When you create a jump link, your viewer, reader, or client can choose what part they need to know or read and click only on that subheading or subject.
 To learn more about something they desire.
 Sometimes it can be hard and time-consuming to find the part you need in the extensive article with no jump links.
 And many users do not wish to waste so much time to find the necessary part; often, they skim read or just skip the article and try to find something more specific and compact.

-So we got to know what jump links are and why you would need them, and now the most significant part is WordPress page jump/anchor links, and after we comprehend this part, we will finally review the step-by-step instruction for creating those.
+So we got to know what page anchor links are and why you would need them, and now the most significant part is WordPress page jump/anchor links, and after we comprehend this part, we will finally review the step-by-step instruction for creating those.

 WordPress page jump/anchor basically is the same thing as ordinary jump links cause they perform the same function.
 Although there are many ways in which you can create those in WordPress, such as with Classic text editor, Gutenberg blocks, or with the plugin, which adds advanced functionality and tools to your editor.
 Down below, we will review and answer how to make page jumps on WordPress.

-How to create Jump Links with Classic Editor?
+How to Create Anchor Links with Classic Editor?

-To create a page jump, you will need to write specific codes, do not worry.
+To create page jumps with Classic Editor, you will need to write specific codes, do not worry.
 Those are easy to remember and write from scratch.

 Above on the right side of the editor where you have written your article, you can see a tab labeled “HTML” sometimes; it can be labeled just “Text.”
 Click on that tab to switch the format of the article and be able to write the necessary code.